 Organic sugar is not healthier or nutritionally superior to their conventional (non-organic) counterparts.
 To compare, common organic sugars have 97 to 99% sucrose and table sugar has 99.95%.
 The remaining is mostly water in both sugars.
 One exception is organic cane molasses, which is a good source of minerals.
 Still, we do not consume enough to get the health benefits from it.

-Organic cane sugars are not safer for you than the conventional ones, but they are definitely safer and better for the environment.
+Organic cane sugars are not safer for us than the conventional ones, but they are definitely safer and better for the environment.

 Nutritionally speaking, organic sugars are not better than table sugar.
-Choose them for their molasses flavor, crunchy texture, or your satisfaction, but not because of their nutritive value as they are not much different than table sugar.
+We should choose them for their molasses flavor, crunchy texture, or our satisfaction, but not because of their nutritive value as they are not much different than table sugar.

 Organic sugars are sourced, processed, packaged, and handled following a long list of strict rules.
 Products are certified organic mainly to protect our natural resources and environment.
 Our personal benefit is only a side effect.
-So, while they may be more expensive, if you are passionate about protecting our planet and enjoy its unique flavor, organic sugars are for you!
+So, while they may be more expensive, for those of us who are passionate about protecting the planet and enjoy the unique molasses flavor, organic sugars are the right sweetener.

 To learn more, watch the following video...